mpkondrashin/certlist/README.md

   nocleanup: # Do not remove temporary files
 ```

-To set these parameters through commandl ine, use following notation: <section>.<parameter>.
+To set these parameters through command line, use following notation: <section>.<parameter>.
 For example to ignore TLS errors use following command line option:
 ```commandline
 certalert --sms.ignore_tls_errors
 ```